-There are two broad sections - Reading and Writing (RW) and Math are tested in the current SAT exam which has gone digital.
-Both RW and Math sections are scored separately on a range of 200-800.
-Questions tested on the SAT exam in the digital mode are MCQ-based and for some of the math questions applicants would need to write an answer rather than select it.
-One of the major advantages of the new SAT pattern is that the 'no negative marking' system still continues.
-SAT exam pattern 2023 has witnessed a couple of changes like the overall SAT exam timing has reduced, the use of calculators has been permitted for all Math questions and there is just one consolidated Reading & Writing Section.
+There are two broad sections: Reading and Writing (RW), and Math, which are tested in the current digital SAT exam.
+RW and Math sections are scored separately on a range of 200-800.
+Questions tested on the SAT exam in digital mode are multiple-choice (MCQ)- based, and for some math questions, applicants need to write an answer rather than select it.
+One of the major advantages of the new SAT pattern is that the 'no negative marking' system remains in place.
+The latest SAT exam pattern differs slightly from the previous version; for instance, the overall SAT exam timing has been reduced, calculators are permitted for all Math questions, and there is a single consolidated Reading & Writing Section.
 Check out New SAT Format 2023: Difference Between Old and New SAT Format.

 SAT Digital Reading & Writing (RW) Section |